You can have your baby examined for a range of abnormalities. These tests are called prenatal screening.

 You may find it helpful to complete the ‘keuzehulp Bewust Kiezen’ .
 Also please read the information about other chromosomal abnormalities.

-The NIPT is not covered by your basic health insurance.
-Please check your policy if any extra cover is included.
+The NIPT is covered by your basic health insurance.

 NIPT blood test locations